IPG-Automotive-UK/Aslan-CarMaker/README.md

 Any CarMaker 9 version can be used with slight modifications to the start and build scripts.
 These are [documented below](#change-carmaker-version-optional).

-For ROS Kinetic and Ubuntu 16.04, the [Masater branch](https://github.com/project-aslan/Aslan/tree/master) of Project Aslan should be used instead of the melodic branch.
+For ROS Kinetic and Ubuntu 16.04, the [Master branch](https://github.com/project-aslan/Aslan/tree/master) of Project Aslan should be used instead of the melodic branch.

 ## Installation